LimpidTech/zest/README.md

 * Flexible URL routing.
 You simply provide a list of URLs to zest.http.server, and it will route them to whatever views it needs to.
 Currently, the following types of URLs are supported:
 	* Regular Expressions *(automatically passes matches as arguments)*
 	* Static strings *(no dynamic strings, so no argument support)*
+* Templating with support for the following template languages
+	* Jade

 ## What is planned?

 There are a lot of planned features for Zest.
 Initially, I want to see a framework where every componenet is generally usable and flexible enough to be extended.
 I will be adding the following to reach this goal:

 * More basic HTTP tools
-* Arbitrary / flexible template loading
+* More flexible template loading, with multiple loader backends
 * Support for automatic HTML form generation
 * Object Relational Mapping *(unless someone shows me something worth the dependancy)*